Frisle/iris-GenLab/README.md

 # Features
 * User registration and authentication
+* Chatbot functionality with the help of Torch (python machine learning library)
 * Named entity recognition (NER), natural language processing (NLP) method for text information extraction
 * Sentiment analysis, NLP approch that identifies the emotional tone of the message
 * HuggingFace Text generation with the help of GPT2 LLM (Large Language Model) model and Hugging Face pipeline